Avoid Check Scams.

 If an email address does not have a company name or there are misspelled words, no phone number, or just doesn’t feel right, it is most likely a scam.
 Don’t click on the links.

 There is no way to totally avoid scams.
 However, you can do your best to avoid them by doing some research.
 You can visit www.bbb.org (The Better Business Bureau) to look up companies and web addresses.
-Also, do a Google search on the names and email addresses of companies to look for reviews.
+Also, do a Google search on names and email addresses of companies and people to get information.
 Don’t just look at the first page of the search results, keep scrolling.
+If something doesn’t feel right, follow your instincts.

 Your Comments Are Appreciated.